- Rising Tide: The Urgent Call For Advisor Succession Planning

 In December of 2004, the advisor sent letters to clients of SSI, informing them of the upcoming rebalancing of their accounts and requesting to be contacted with any objections to the proposed strategy.
 The advisor carried out the planned rebalancing, exercising the discretion that he had been granted by the customers.
 However, one customer subsequently complained.

 Regardless of the fact that the client had granted the advisor consent by authorizing discretion, the false allegations published with the termination disclosure, as well as a second internal review disclosure, marred the advisor’s records since the time when the Form U5 was filed — in early 2005.

 At the hearing on the matter, the FINRA arbitrator read the pleadings and evidence submitted, as well as any post-hearing submissions.
-The advisor testified, and Dochtor Kennedy, MBA, J.D. and Samantha Pastor, J.D. presented their arguments as to why the allegations painted the advisor in a negative light.
+The advisor testified and Dochtor Kennedy, MBA, J.D. presented his arguments as to why the allegations painted the advisor in a negative light.

 After consideration of the matter, the arbitrator determined that all references to the termination and internal review disclosures should be deleted in their entirety and “appear blank.”
 He ordered that the “Reason for Termination” be changed to “Voluntary” and that any “Yes” answers on the advisor’s records should be changed to “No,” as applicable.
 The Arbitrator cited the “defamatory nature of the information” as the basis for recommending expungement.